SumoLogic/sumologic-documentation/blog-csoar/2024-07-17-application-update.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 ### Changes and Enhancements
-* Automation Audit: Logs now contain information about action and section detail (playbooks, rules, observables, triage, incidents...).
+* Automation Audit: Logs now contain information about action and section detail (for playbooks, rules, observables, triage, incidents, and so on).
 * Playbooks: Added option “Split By” for Filter node.

 #### Cloud SOAR